 If you or someone you know is worried about what your religion states about connecting with Spirit, do a little research.
 In my own personal research, I’ve found more loopholes, acceptance, and leeway for connecting with Spirit one-on-one than I’ve found condemnation - yes, even in religious doctrine.

-My grandfather, a pastor at his own church for many years and a once child immigrant from now Bosnia-Herzegovina, has received self described inspiration for his sermons from the Holy Spirit and from ‘Spirit’ in general.
+My grandfather, a pastor at his own church for many years and a once child immigrant has received self described inspiration for his sermons from the Holy Spirit and from ‘Spirit’ in general.
 Every Sunday, Wednesday and Saturday night, my grandfather provided to his church, information inspired from someone in the Divine Light.